 - Select ‘Income Tax Returns’ from the drop-down menu and choose the relevant assessment year for which you want to check the income tax refund status.

-- Click on your acknowledgment number, which is a hyperlink.
+- Click on your acknowledgement number, which is a hyperlink.

 - A pop-up will appear on your screen that will show the timeline of filing of returns such as date and time of filing and verification of ITR, date of completion of processing, date of issue of refund etc. It will also show information such as assessment year, status, the reason for failure, if any, and mode of payment.